mdlacasse/Owl/info/mcp.md

 export OWL_ASSISTANT_MODEL=ollama/qwen3
 ```

-With a local model, nothing ever leaves your machine. **Honest caveat:** small local
+**Honest caveat:** any proxied provider runs through a protocol-translation layer, so
+tool-calling fidelity is a notch below a native Anthropic connection, and small local
-models are markedly weaker at multi-step tool calling than the Claude models — expect
+models are markedly weaker still at multi-step tool calling — expect occasional
 misrouted parameters and shallower explanations, and double-check numbers against the
 app before acting on them.